Privacy Engineering in the Wild: Understanding the Practitioners' Mindset, Organisational Aspects, and Current Practices: Results

 Practitioners were also asked about their \textbf{conceptualisations for informational privacy}, and the difference between security and privacy.
 Such questions allow us to determine participants' technical knowledge on the topic.
-Although most participants provided rather simplistic privacy definitions, six participants developed more elaborated answers.
+Although most participants ($24/30$) provided rather simplistic privacy definitions, six participants developed more elaborated answers.
 That is, a concise answer addressing three or more privacy components (e.g., control over data, informed consent, transparency, data protection, lawfulness, and purpose specification).
 In fairness, it is unlikely that practitioners would provide a full-fledged privacy definition or mention fundamental works on privacy, such as Westin's (1968) privacy definition \cite{westin1968privacy} or Solove's (2008) privacy taxonomy \cite{solove2008understanding}.

 Additionally, eighteen participants framed privacy as data protection, referring to keeping the data secure, private, undisclosed, and accessed only by authorised parties.
 Nine participants emphasised the aspects of privacy as control over personal data, e.g., deciding what is collected, for which purposes, and who has access to it.
-To a smaller extent, six participants also expressed the privacy in terms of transparency and consent in their definitions.
+To a smaller extent, six participants also expressed privacy in terms of transparency and consent in their definitions.

-Regarding the difference between security and privacy, most participants considered that security focuses on protecting/safeguarding personal data, e.g., preventing attacks, unauthorised access and data leakages.
-On the other hand, privacy is relative to the individuals, e.g., making choices, having control over data, providing consent, and respecting ethics.
+Regarding the difference between security and privacy, most participants ($14/30$) stressed the focus of security in protecting/safeguarding personal data, e.g., preventing attacks, unauthorised access and data leakages.
+On the other hand, a few participants ($8/30$) emphasised that privacy is more than data protection, stressing other dimensions, e.g., making choices, having control over data, providing consent, and respecting ethics.

 It is reasonable to say that most practitioners still have a limited and imprecise notion of informational privacy.
 However, when practitioners were later asked about privacy strategies (described in Section \ref{sec:privacy-practices}), their answers went beyond such limited definitions, indicating multi-dimensional privacy practices.
 So, even though practitioners may not accurately define privacy, they still implement several technical and organisational privacy controls.